 Neira has conducted poetry and action art workshops in several Latin American countries.
 She has also organized several poetry and performance meetings as an independent art producer and since 2016 coordinates the CasAcción project in Valparaiso Chile.
 Currently, her work is oriented towards practices of decolonial feminism with a strong emphasis on transdisciplines as a research area.

-Rachel Button Rymont & Melissa McCutcheon (Washington & Maryland)
+R. Button & Melissa McCutcheon (USA)